Baños to Cuenca

 A few moments later, I pulled over to look at something briefly, and immediately was passed by a bellowing semi oncoming in my lane at about 50 mph.
 He had no lights, which made no difference as they couldn't be seen until about 75 feet anyway.
 He was passing a bus in zero visibility conditions and driving blind.
 I have no doubt that had I not stopped, it would have been a head-on end for me.
 Chance, or gift from God?
 I know which.

 At last the clouds thinned as I reached Alausi, a really interesting town along the route, where the famous train runs the La Nariz del Diablo.
 I was tempted to stay there a night, but continued on.
-I'd been in touch with Michnus, who were on the coast and heading for Cuenca in a couple of days, and it turns out were en route for Alausi.
+I'd been in touch with Michnus and his wife Elsebie, moto travelers from South Africa whom I'd met in Dilley, Texas a year before, who were on the coast and heading for Cuenca in a couple of days, and it turned out were en route for Alausi.
 Later that evening, I found out they'd actually made it to Alausi in a long day and I missed them by a couple of hours.

 Rolling into Cuenca, I was quite surprised and frankly impressed at what a nice, clean and beautiful city it was.
-Traffic was thick as with any large city, however the colonial town was much nicer than I expected.
+Traffic was thick as expected, however the colonial town was much nicer than I expected.
 That evening Michnus and I connected on WhatsApp and made plans to meet up a couple days later in Cuenca.

 I had no knowledge or expectations of Ecuador, but have been truly impressed with this country.
 It runs at a slower pace, the roads and infrastructure are excellent, and it has been extraordinarily friendly and beautiful.